Seven Years of Conclaves on Diversity In The Legal Profession

 Click here to see details and registration information on the 2015 8th Annual Conclave on Diversity.

-Please consider the benefits of serving as a sponsor for the 2015 Eighth Annual Conclave on Diversity
+Please consider the benefits of serving as a sponsor for the 2016 Ninth Annual Conclave on Diversity

 Timeline of the Diversity Conclave in the Legal Profession